safkanyazilim/eanapilib/README.md

 - Provide a sample android app demonstrating use of this library.

 ##Building both the Library and the App
 It is possible to build the library and the app in a single step using the parent build.xml at the root of ean-android.
-This will build the library, publish it to a local repository, then resolve the dependencies of the android project.
-Once those steps have completed, the final step of updating the project for your local environment will still need to occur.
+This will build the library, publish it to a local repository, then resolve the dependencies of the android project and fix up the local android files and build the debug configuration of sample-app.

-These steps assume familiarity with the command line, ant, and file paths.
 ###Requirements
 - Java JDK (1.6+)
 - Apache Ant (1.7+)
-- Android sdk on path, with api at least level 14 installed
+- Android sdk on path, with api at least level 14 (Android 4.0) installed

 ###Steps
 1. Clone the repository
 2. cd to the newly cloned directory (ean-android)
-3. Now run the ant target to build the api-lib and resolve the dependencies for sample-app
+3. Now run the ant target to build the api-lib and sample-app

-        ant resolve
+        ant inital-build
-    - The library has now been built, published, and the app has had its dependencies resolved.
+    - The library has now been built, published, and the app has had its dependencies resolved and has been built in the debug configuration.
-4. cd to sample-app
-5. Create the local files required for using ant on the sample-app, as specified by the android sdk.

-        android update project -p ./
-    - This will set up the environment-specific files for the project.
-6. Now sample-app can be built using

-        ant debug
-    the built project will be output to
+4. The output apk can be found at

         ean-android/sample-app/bin/sample-app-debug.apk
-    and can then be pushed to an android device or vm with
+    and can be installed using

         adb install ean-android/sample-app/bin/sample-app-debug.apk

 ##Building The Library